aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/classification/_index.md

 ﻿---
-title: "Classify documents and text into categories"
+title: "Classify documents and text into categories online"
-second_title: " online"
 articleTitle: "Classify documents and text into categories"
 linktitle: "Classify documents and text into categories"
 type: docs